BaronJose/tacosChilis/IMPROVEMENTS_PLAN.md

 - Add `aria-live="polite"` to menu container for dynamic updates
 - Ensure all interactive elements are keyboard accessible
 - Add skip-to-content link
+- Add ARIA labels to address and phone links

 **Why:** Makes the menu usable for people with disabilities, improves SEO, and ensures legal compliance with accessibility standards (ADA, WCAG).